 We are a Delaware corporation, and the anti-takeover provisions of Delaware law impose various impediments to the ability of a third-party to acquire control of our company, even if a change of control would be beneficial to our existing shareholders.
 Our certificate of incorporation, or charter, establishes restrictions on foreign ownership of our securities.
 Other provisions of our charter and bylaws may make it more difficult for a third-party to acquire control of us without the consent of our board of directors.
 We also have adopted a shareholder rights plan, which could increase the cost of, or prevent, a takeover attempt.
 These various restrictions could deprive shareholders of the opportunity to realize takeover premiums for their shares.
-Additionally, if a fundamental change occurs prior to the maturity date of our convertible notes, holders of the notes will have the right, at their option, to require us to repurchase all or a portion of their notes, and if a make-whole fundamental change occurs prior to the maturity date of convert its notes in connection with such make-whole fundamental change.
+Additionally, if a fundamental change occurs prior to the maturity date of our convertible notes, holders of the notes will have the right, at their option, to require us to repurchase all or a portion of their notes, and if a make-whole fundamental change occurs prior to the maturity date of our convertible notes, we will in some cases increase the conversion rate for a holder that elects to convert its notes in connection with such makewhole fundamental change.
 In addition, the indenture governing our convertible notes prohibits us from engaging in certain mergers or acquisitions unless, among other things, the surviving entity assumes our obligations under the notes.
 These and other provisions could prevent or deter a third party from acquiring us even where the acquisition could be beneficial to stockholders.